Line Managers & Psychosocial Risk:

 • Psychosocial hazards Audit for your organisation

-• The Manager’s Toolkit: psychosocial risk management
+• Training your managers in psychosocial risk management

 • Psychological Health and Safety for Staff